kshedden/case_studies/methods/regression-overview.md

 - __Quantile regression__: this refers to any method that models a conditional quantile at a given "probability point" in terms of covariates.
-A common form of quantile reqression is "median regression", which is sometimes favored over approaches targeting the conditional mean because it is more "robust".
+A common form of quantile regression is "median regression", which is sometimes favored over approaches targeting the conditional mean because it is more "robust".
 Quantile regression using probability points other than 0.5 can be used to understand the skewness, kurtosis, or tails of the conditional